-On March 22, 2024, Fitch Ratings confirmed AMCO's commercial, residential and asset-backed special servicer ratings at 'CSS2', 'RSS2', 'ABSS2', with "evolving outlook."
+On March 22, 2024, Fitch Ratings confirmed AMCO's commercial, residential and asset-backed special servicer ratings at 'CSS2', 'RSS2', 'ABSS2', with an 'evolving outlook'.

-On May 21, 2024, the agency S&P Global confirmed AMCO's long-term rating of "BBB" with a stable outlook and the short-term rating at "A-2."
+On May 21, 2024, the agency S&P Global confirmed AMCO's long-term rating at 'BBB' with a stable outlook and its short-term rating at 'A-2'.

-On October 30, 2024 Fitch Ratings confirmed the Issuer Default Rating Long-term at 'BBB' by improving the outloook from Stable to Positive.
+On October 30, 2024 Fitch Ratings confirmed the long-term Issuer Default Rating at 'BBB', improving the outloook from Stable to Positive.
 The short-term rating is confirmed at 'F2'.
-The rating, aligned with that of the Italian Republic (BBB/Positive), confirms AMCO's central role in the management of NPEs in Italy and highlights the solid capital endowment.
+The rating, which is aligned with that of the Italian Republic (BBB/Positive), confirms AMCO's central role in the management of NPEs in Italy and highlights its solid capital endowment.